reqnroll/Reqnroll/docs/Extend/Value-Retriever.md

 # Value Retrievers

-SpecFlow can turn properties in a table like this:
+Reqnroll can turn properties in a table like this:

 ```gherkin
 Given I have the following people